-Three years ago I ordered fresh veggie spring rolls (also called summer rolls) at a Granville Island Farmer’s Market in British Columbia and my life was forever changed.
+Three years ago, I ordered summer rolls at a Granville Island Farmer’s Market in British Columbia and my life was forever changed.
 OK, that’s a bit of an exaggeration, but really – they rocked my world.
-How can something as simple as fresh spring rolls taste so good?
-It’s just some raw veggies and mung bean vermicelli noodles wrapped in rice paper.
-Of course, there’s also the delicious dipping sauce, which really is the showstopper of this recipe.
+How can something as simple as summer rolls taste so good?
+It’s just some raw veggies wrapped in rice paper.
+Of course, there’s also the delicious dipping peanut sauce, which really is the showstopper of this recipe.
 It’s good!
 I mean, really good.

-When I lived in Vancouver, I would order these veggie spring rolls at least twice a week for lunch from the most amazing food stand in Granville Island.
-Note to you, if you are ever in Vancouver , going to Granville Island market is a must.
+When I lived in Vancouver, I would order these veg rolls at least twice a week for lunch from the most amazing food stand in Granville Island.
+Note to you, if you are ever in Vancouver, going to Granville Island market is a must.
 Not just for the spring roll stand but the market in general.
 You could spend a whole day there … easily.
 As the locals themselves would point out, the market is a jewel in the Island’s crown.

-Since rice paper is what holds spring rolls together, it’s essential that you chose the right one.
-Rice paper comes in various shapes and sizes and so do spring rolls.
-The most widely available rice paper comes in an 8 1/2-inch circle.
+What holds the summer rolls together is rice paper, which comes in various shapes and sizes and so do spring rolls.
+The most widely available rice paper comes in an 8 1/2″ (21.5 cm) circle.
 It’s the easiest to manipulate, and most recipes use that size.
 Smaller circles and triangles are more difficult to work with; larger circles are meant for long rolls that are usually cut up into smaller pieces.
 Though rice paper thickness varies as well, the difference isn’t very significant.
 As far as the ingredients go, rice paper should only contain rice, water, and salt.
 That’s it.
 Avoid super thin all-tapioca starch paper.
 It lacks flavor, tears easily and becomes limp quickly.

 Working with rice paper can be tricky at first.
-So don’t get discouraged with the first couple wrappers rip or the finished rolls are a little lumpy.
+So, don’t get discouraged if the first couple wrappers rip or the finished rolls are a little lumpy.
 Once you get the hang of it, you’ll be churning them out by the dozen.
 Here are a few tricks for working with rice paper:

 - Rice paper is delicate and only needs a quick dip in water to soften and become pliable.
 Do not soak the rice paper for too long because it will stick and tear, making the rolling impossible.
 I usually fill a wide shallow bowl with warm water and dip the rice paper for about 3-5 seconds (the thicker the rice paper, the warmer the water needs to be).
 The rice paper should come out still slightly firm because it will continue to absorb water as you lay the filling ingredients on top of it.